-AgriFI the focus is on providing medium to long-term financing to smallholder farmers.145 ElectriFI focuses on providing TA and risk capital to early-stage private companies in EMDEs developing new electricity connections or improving existing ones, and also for projects that improve generation capacity from sustainable energy.146 Both facilities aim to provide catalytic capital to de-risk investments and crowd in other investors, including private ones.
+AgriFI the focus is on providing medium to long-term financing to smallholder farmers.
+145 ElectriFI focuses on providing TA and risk capital to early-stage private companies in EMDEs developing new electricity connections or improving existing ones, and also for projects that improve generation capacity from sustainable energy.
+146 Both facilities aim to provide catalytic capital to de-risk investments and crowd in other investors, including private ones.

-EDFI MC also manages the first joint guarantee facility under EFSD+, called the MSME Platform.147 This EUR80m facility is designed to help micro, small, and medium-sized enterprises in Sub-Saharan Africa and the EU Neighbourhood.
+EDFI MC also manages the first joint guarantee facility under EFSD+, called the MSME Platform.
+This EUR80m facility is designed to help micro, small, and medium-sized enterprises in Sub-Saharan Africa and the EU Neighbourhood.
 It is open to 11 EDFI members and aims to enhance their capacity to invest in local financial intermediaries.
-It is expected to unlock an extra EUR200m in investment from the DFIs, which will in turn generate a total of EUR500m of finance by enhancing the lending capacity of local lenders.148 expertise in project selection, design and implementation, as well as strong relationships with EMDE governments and financial markets.128 However, 91% invest in green funds with several DFIs investing in funds managed by other DFIs, suggesting capacity for peer learning and development of their own fund management capabilities.
+It is expected to unlock an extra EUR200m in investment from the DFIs, which will in turn generate a total of EUR500m of finance by enhancing the lending capacity of local lenders.
+148 very high mobilisation ratios.
+For example, FMO's USD1.1bn SDG Loan Fund reached 90% private sector commitments, achieving a 9:1 mobilisation ratio through FMO's first loss investment and a donor guarantee.
+This is one of several commercial mobilisation-focused funds managed by FMO Investment Management.
+The EIB and KfW Green for Growth Fund blends public and private capital and also finances financial institutions (FIs) for on-lending.
+The Fund additionally provides these FIs with support to develop green finance products and promote green finance as a business line, increasing its mobilisation potential.
+127 expertise in project selection, design and implementation, as well as strong relationships with EMDE governments and financial markets.
+128 However, 91% invest in green funds with several DFIs investing in funds managed by other DFIs, suggesting capacity for peer learning and development of their own fund management capabilities.
 EDFI members are shareholders in EDFI Management Company (see Box 7).